NeedleChain: Measuring Intact Context Comprehension Capability of Large Language Models: Experiments

-\paragraph{For larger k:} As we increase k, needle omission emerges as a primary source of error, particularly evident in the Mixed chain.
-The experimental results demonstrate that as k increases, the decline in performance within this benchmark is mainly attributed to needle omission, which can be regarded as a context missing.
-We observed that increasing the value of $k$ leads to a loss of "answer generation" objective.
-This suggests limitations in the LLM's actual LC understanding capability, indicating that achieving a complete understanding remains an ongoing challenge.
-We provide a more detailed analysis of this phenomenon in a subsequent section.
+\paragraph{For larger k:} As we increase k, needle omission emerges as a primary source of error, particularly in the Mixed chain.
+Across all models, the proportion of errors due to needle omission increases approximately linearly with k.
+This implies that the model fails to incorporate a clearly identifiable portion of the given context, and we observe that this failure mode already appears frequently once the input length exceeds only 1K tokens (k=100).
+This pattern suggests that achieving robust context understanding remains an open challenge.
+We provide a more detailed analysis of this error type in a subsequent section.